jackhiggins458/portfolio/content/_index.md

 You've stumbled upon my portfolio.
 Welcome!

-I'm Jack (he/they).
-I am an early career data professional, with particular interests in:
+I'm Jack (they/he).
+I am a data professional, with particular interests in:

 - Developing reproducible data analyses.
 - Communicating technical ideas in fun and engaging ways.
 - Learning new things, especially if it involves maths or plants!

-Here are a few personal and professional pieces that I'm proud of:
+Here are a few pieces that I'm proud of:

 🛠️ [Building reproducible data pipelines]( {{< relref "pipelines/index.md" >}})